 Robert

-Alexander Spice, of Oconto, Wisconsin, belonging to
+Alexander Spice, of Oconto,

-G.A.R.
-Post No. 74, was born in Quebec, Canada, October
+Wisconsin, belonging to G.A.R.
+Post No. 74, was born in

-7, 1844.
-He is the son of Thomas and Ann/Jane (Logan)
+Quebec, Canada, October 7, 1844.
+He is the son of Thomas

-Spice.
-He came to Wisconsin and obtained employ in a saw
+and Ann/Jane (Logan) Spice.
+He came to Wisconsin and

-mill and as a lumberman near Oconto, where he enlisted
+obtained employ in a saw mill and as a lumberman near

-when he was 17, June 19, 1861, in Company H, 4th
+Oconto, where he enlisted when he was 17, June 19, 1861,

-Wisconsin Infantry for three years.
-The company was first
+in Company H, 4th Wisconsin Infantry for three years.
+The

-organization, Joseph F. Loy was made Captain.
+on its organization, Joseph F. Loy was made Captain.
 The

 regiment left the state July 15th, going to Baltimore,